AlbertCarreras/supp-client/README.md

 The quickest -and not optimal solution- was to pass the actual userId as a query parameter.

 ### Notes on next steps
+## Improvements
 - Implementing some tests (Rspec in the back end and Mocha in the front end)
-- Organizing the CSS code implementing LESS or new CSS3 functionality.
-Fixing some CSS issues.
+- Organizing the CSS code implementing SASS.
+- Improving the front-end code to make a more responsive application.
-- Improving the algorithm for returning users by proximity and interests so it works with large datasets.
+- Improving the algorithm for returning users by proximity and interests so it works with large user datasets.
--Refactor the actions and reducers into different files by work scope.
+- Refactor the actions and reducers into different files by work scope.
+- Adjusting CSS on:
+  - Fix footer position on Login page so it's stays visible.
+  - Fix Signup container so it's displays well when reducing screen.
+  - Fix left and right containers (interests and chats) so they keep fixed width.
+Central container (users) should adjust with minimal width.
+  - Fixing chat scrolling so it appends in the last line and automatically scrolls to the bottom of the conversation.
+## Potential next features
+- Pinned users in the central containers as a way of saving friends.
+- Blocking users.
+- Deleting/Archiving conversations.
+- New notification indicator.
+- Location refresher button.

 ## Authors